Net-Zero Task Force

 Ian is part of the Energiesprong team adapting the Dutch developed approach for the UK market, working closely with teams in Netherlands, France and Germany.
 He is leading ground-breaking delivery projects across the UK, including the Mayor of London’s Retrofit Accelerator Homes programme and the Zero Energy Buildings Catalyst project in Devon, and is working with leading social landlords and industry partners to build a volume market.
 Ian is also Chair of Plymouth Energy Community and has previously worked with leading NGOs, local authorities and architects developing low carbon solutions.
 He has won two Ashden Awards for sustainable energy innovation.

 Harry is Community Project Officer at Devon Communities Together, where he works on a range of engagement and development projects across Devon.
 Harry holds an MSc in ‘Strategic Leadership towards Sustainability’ from BTH University (Sweden) and has experience of facilitating grass roots processes with multi-stakeholder groups.

 Sue is an ecologist and environmentalist who has worked in conservation for over 30 years, mostly with Dartmoor National Park Authority where she was Director and led on climate change.
 She then ran her own environmental consultancy and has worked on sustainable tourism and biodiversity projects.
-She was a Director of Europarc Atlantic Isles, and Chair of Natural Devon for 5 years, leading nationally on biodiversity.
-Currently, Sue is the Chair of Devon Wildlife Trust, a Moorland Guide and writes and lectures on wildlife and conservation.
+She was a Director of Europarc Atlantic Isles, Chair of Natural Devon for 5 years and Chair of Devon Wildlife Trust.
+Sue is currently a Moorland Guide and writes and lectures on wildlife and conservation.